-Any FHA Mortgage Loan underwritten using Loan Product Advisor must comply with the following requirements:
+Any FHA Mortgage Loan underwritten using Loan Product Advisor must have Mortgage Files must include:

-- Loan Product Advisor Mortgage Files must include: - Loan Product Advisor Feedback Certificate; - All documents as indicated by the Loan Product Advisor Feedback Certificate, including all conditions.
+- Loan Product Advisor Feedback Certificate; and - All documents as indicated by the Loan Product Advisor Feedback Certificate, including all conditions.

 Any FHA Mortgage Loan, except a Streamline Refinance and assumption, must be scored through TOTAL Mortgage Scorecard.
 TOTAL Mortgage Scorecard is not an AUS, but a scorecard that interfaces with an AUS such as Loan Product Advisor and provides a Feedback Certificate/Finding Report.
 The TOTAL Mortgage Scorecard Feedback Certificate/Finding Report used in the underwriting decision must be included in the FHA case binder.
 All data entered into the AUS must be verified as accurate and complete, and the entire mortgage application must comply with all FHA requirements.